This post may contain affiliate links. Please read our full Disclosure Policy.

 Instructions

 1. Prep the Flower Pot – Give your flower pots a wipe down with disinfectant soap or soak pots in a bleach solution.
-If you have any concrete, ceramic, or terracotta pots, you can use a hard bristled brush to scrub the inside and insure the debris and minerals from the previous season are removed.
+If you have any concrete, ceramic, or terracotta pots, you can use a hard bristled brush to scrub the inside and ensure the debris and minerals from the previous season are removed.

 adding potting soil to a wooden flower pot